In the Nicene Creed, is the Son equal or subordinate to the Father?

-Due to this new information and research, scholars today conclude that the traditional account of the Controversy – of how and why the church accepted the Trinity doctrine – is history written by the winner and fundamentally flawed.
-In some instances, it is the opposite of the true history.
-(Read More)
+Based on this and research, scholars today conclude that the traditional account of the Controversy – of how and why the church accepted the Trinity doctrine – is history written by the winner and fundamentally flawed.
+They explain the fourth-century Arian Controversy today very differently compared to 100 years ago.
+[Show More]

-All Christians of the centuries before Nicaea described the Son as subordinate to the Father.
-During the fourth-century Controversy, both pro- and anti-Nicenes continued to regard the Son as subordinate to the Father.
+All Christians of the first three centuries described the Son as subordinate to the Father.
+During the fourth-century Controversy, both pro- and anti-Nicenes continued to regard the Son as subordinate.
 Almost all delegates to the Council of Nicaea came from the East and the Eastern church believed the Son to be subordinate.
 Therefore, the delegates to Nicaea must have understood the Creed to say that the Son is subordinate.

 The Creed itself also presents the Son as subordinate: